Incentive compatibility: Typology

 Every DSIC mechanism is also BNIC, but a BNIC mechanism may exist even if no DSIC mechanism exists.

-Typical examples of DSIC mechanisms are majority voting between two alternatives, and second-price auction.

-Typical examples of a mechanisms that are not DSIC are plurality voting between three or more alternatives and first-price auction.
+Typical examples of DSIC mechanisms are second-price auctions and a simple majority vote between two choices.
+Typical examples of non-DSIC mechanisms are ranked voting with three or more alternatives (by the Gibbard–Satterthwaite theorem) or first-price auctions.

 In randomized mechanisms

 A randomized mechanism is a probability-distribution on deterministic mechanisms.
 There are two ways to define incentive-compatibility of randomized mechanisms: